Nahor/sseClock/README.md

 ## Notes

 SteelSeries Engine is full of race conditions.
 This can cause some delays when starting sseClock.
-In particular, at boot, it can take up to 10 min for it work because SSE believes sseClock is spamming it after one failed attempt to connect (`Events for too many games have been registered recently, please try again later`).
+In particular, at boot, it can take up to 5 min for it work because SSE believes sseClock is spamming it after one failed attempt to connect (`Events for too many games have been registered recently, please try again later`).
+The SteelSeries people are [aware of it](https://github.com/SteelSeries/gamesense-sdk/issues/124).